 Clergy Tax Tips – Housing Allowance Answers

 In the next few weeks, as you begin thinking about our favorite subject, clergy taxes, we’re going to address some commonly asked questions.
-If you’re puzzled about some aspect of your housing allowance or clergy tax situation, ask us or leave a reply and we’ll try to answer as best we can in this forum.
+If you’re puzzled about some aspect of your housing allowance or clergy tax situation, ask us and we’ll try to answer as best we can in this forum.
 Answers to general clergy tax questions in this format are, by no means, an exhaustive treatise, they are meant to help clarify some commonly held misconceptions.

 How much housing allowance can I claim on my tax return in a given year?